-An electronic cooling fan is a device that circulates air in order to cool the environment or the equipment they are connected to.
+An industrial electronic cooling fans is a device that circulates air in order to cool the environment or the equipment they are connected to.
 The cooling fans are often used in computers, HVAC devices, thermal energy equipment, etc. Although they are one of the most familiar devices in the industry, still, they are ill-understood.
 Especially when it comes to selecting cooling fans, it is very important to consider multiple factors in the process.
 This post guides the selection process and consideration factors of the cooling fans.

 Step-by-Step Selection Process for Electronic Cooling Fans

-As discussed earlier, the electronic fans are used for multiple industrial applications.
+As discussed earlier, the electronic cooling fans are used for multiple industrial applications.
 Although the selection criteria of the fans differ according to the application, the factors of consideration remain the same.
 The step-by-step guidelines for selecting a cooling fan are detailed as follows.

 The first consideration factor for selecting a cooling fan is the input power required.
 The electronic cooling fans work on an electric motor that derives energy in voltages.
 There are multiple voltage motors or fans available such as 12VDC to 115VDC.
 Depending on the availability and requirement of input power, the cooling fan must be selected.